Moab, Utah

+Moab is home to one of the nine regional campuses of Utah State University.

 History

 Early years

-The Biblical name Moab refers to an area of land located on the eastern side of the Jordan River.
+Residents named the town Moab in 1880; in the Bible this term refers to an area of land located on the eastern side of the Jordan River.
 Some historians believe the city in Utah came to use this name because of William Andrew Peirce, the first postmaster, believing that the biblical Moab and this part of Utah were both "the far country".
 However, others believe the name has Paiute origins, referring to the word moapa, meaning "mosquito".
 Some of the area's early residents attempted to change the city's name, because in the Christian Bible, Moabites are demeaned as incestuous and idolatrous (but note, Ruth was a Moabite).
 One petition in 1890 had 59 signatures and requested a name change to "Vina".
 Another effort attempted to change the name to "Uvadalia".
 Both attempts failed.

 During the period between 1829 and the early 1850s, the area around what is now Moab served as the Colorado River crossing along the Old Spanish Trail.
 Latter-day Saint settlers attempted to establish a trading fort at the river crossing called the Elk Mountain Mission in April 1855 to trade with travellers attempting to cross the river.
 Forty men were called on this mission.
 There were repeated Indian attacks, including one on September 23, 1855, in which James Hunt, companion to Peter Stubbs, was shot and killed by a Native American.
 After this last attack, the fort was abandoned.
 A new group of settlers from Rich County, led by Randolph Hockaday Stewart, established a permanent settlement in 1878 under the direction of Brigham Young.
 Moab was incorporated as a town on December 20, 1902.